terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-treasury.md

 sidebarDepth: 2
 ---

+::: Danger Note
+The treasury module logic is no longer effectively used by the Terra protocol.
+On March 3rd, 2021, the Terra community passed [governance proposal 43](https://station.terra.money/proposal/43), updating the seigniorage reward weight to burn all seigniorage.
+On January 6th, 2022, the Terra community passed [proposal 172](https://station.terra.money/proposal/172), which changed the stability fee tax rate to zero.
+Neither seigniorage nor the tax rate are currently used.
+The information in this section is kept as reference.
+Although the rates and parameters used in this section no longer have any effect on the protocol or transactions, they are still calculated as their logic is intact.
+The effective rates of seigniorage and stability fees are calculated as zero.

 # Treasury

 The Treasury module acts as the "central bank" of the Terra economy, measuring macroeconomic activity by [observing indicators](#observed-indicators) and adjusting [monetary policy levers](#monetary-policy-levers) to modulate miner incentives toward stable, long-term growth.